brontosaurusrex/brontosaurusrex.github.io/_posts/2025-09-08-Multipage-pdf-to-series-of-pngs-with-transparency.md

     pdftocairo -png -transp -scale-to 2048 in.pdf out

-Both x and y are expanded to 2048px.
+Larger of width or height will be scaled to 2048px.
 Output will be series of png's, like:

     out-01.png
     out-02.png